Goli Ameri: Assistant Secretary of State

 On November 15, 2007, Ameri was nominated by President Bush to serve as Assistant Secretary of State for Educational and Cultural Affairs, succeeding Dina Habib Powell and presiding over the Department of State's Bureau of Educational and Cultural Affairs.
 The Bureau is largely responsible for the United States government's public diplomacy efforts abroad.
 After a series of Senate hearings in January and February 2008, she was confirmed by the Senate for the position on March 13, 2008.
 Ameri was sworn in for the position on March 19, 2008.

 As part of her duties, Ameri has traveled to different regions of the globe to promote cross-cultural understanding.
 Her first trip, in May 2008, was to the Persian Gulf, where she visited the United Arab Emirates (UAE) and Qatar to promote cultural and educational diplomacy in the region.
 In Dubai, Ameri met with alumni and officials of the International Visitor Leadership Program, which brings foreign participants to the United States each year to meet and confer with their professional counterparts.
 In addition, she met with Sheikh Hahyan bin Mubarak Al-Nahyan, UAE Minister of Higher Education and Scientific Research and Chancellor of Zayed University in Abu Dhabi.
 In Qatar, Ameri delivered remarks at Qatar University.

 In late May 2008, Ameri traveled to Brazil to review U.S. public diplomacy efforts and meet with local leaders.
-In the capital city of Brasilia, Ameri met with Brazilian Minister of Education Fernando Haddad and Minister Eliana Zugaib, acting head of the Cultural Section of the Ministry of Foreign Affairs.
+In the capital city of Brasília, Ameri met with Brazilian Minister of Education Fernando Haddad and Minister Eliana Zugaib, acting head of the Cultural Section of the Ministry of Foreign Affairs.
 While there, Ameri also announced an additional $1 million investment for the Bureau of Educational and Cultural Affairs' Fulbright Program and signed a new Fulbright Agreement with the Brazilian Foreign Ministry.